AntonLapshin/fancy-broker-agency/README.md

 * TypeScript or Flow would be definitely a move forward.

 * Add responsivness to the APP, make the app work nice on the mobile devices and tablets.
-It is possible to achieve with pure css or in case when it's tricky via Responsive HOC that will deliver deviceWith as a prop to the components.
+It is possible to achieve this with pure css or in case when it's getting tricky via Responsive HOC that will deliver deviceWidth as a prop to the components.

 * Having a global state (redux or context) would be very practical (Time travelling, easy debugging, immutability that can be provided by Immutable.JS, minimizing side effects)